Rochet2/GOCommand/README.md

 - Log in and enable all of the addons installed before entering world.

 # Background
-I never finished the addon, so the UI is shit and so.
-It does have new features compared to the old GOMove.
+**I never finished the addon**, so the UI is shit and so.
+But it does have new features compared to the old GOMove and its pure addon.

 I had this code just on my disk for the last 2-3 years collecting dust, so since it was asked multiple times I decided to just fix it up to a working condition and cut the non working parts.

 The addon is made for 3.3.5 TrinityCore.
 It requires the server to support the addon protocol: https://github.com/TrinityCore/TrinityCore/pull/20074 so it will not work on other cores than TC unless they port that.